Delhi Police: Vehicles

-SWAT commandos and police weapons
+SWAT team

-Were formed in 2009 in wake of 26/11, they saw action first in 2010 Commonwealth Games, they were tasked with protection duties.
+The Special Weapons And Tactics commando unit was formed in 2009 in wake of 26/11, and saw action first in 2010 Commonwealth Games, they were tasked with protection duties.
 They are trained on the lines of National Security Guard.
 All the commandos are under 28 years of age, thus making them fit and capable of tasks meant for commandos.
 Their main work is to fight against any terrorist attack that occurs in Delhi NCR.
 They have been trained exclusively in Krav Maga.
 Delhi was one of the first cities to get an all-women SWAT team.
 SWAT team members will function under the elite Special Cell.